 The Biological Sciences Undergraduate Research 199 Program is designed to provide students the opportunity to pursue independent research.
-Students work under the direct supervision of a professor in the School of Biological Sciences or the School of Medicine as an apprentice scientist.
+Students work under the direct supervision of a professor in the Charlie Dunlop School of Biological Sciences or the School of Medicine as an apprentice scientist.
 The Bio Sci 199 Research Program provides training in the biological and biomedical sciences.
 Research training is provided in experimental laboratories, clinical research, as well as field research.

 Participation

-Students participating in biomedical research at UCI School of Medicine affiliated hospitals and clinics must go through the institutions’ requirements and procedures, safety training and department orientations for conducting research at the clinical site.
+Students participating in biomedical research at UC Irvine School of Medicine affiliated hospitals and clinics must go through the institutions’ requirements and procedures, safety training and department orientations for conducting research at the clinical site.
 It is the Bio Sci 199 faculty sponsor’s responsibility to assure that the required training has been completed prior to beginning the Bio Sci 199 research course.

 Enrollment procedures for research at hospital/clinical locations, and human subject research at other sites, must be completed once an academic year and renewed each academic year.
 Deadline is the 2nd Friday by NOON of the quarter of Bio Sci 199 research and updated appropriately (check with Bio Sci Student Affairs Office, Bio Sci III, 1st floor).